heischichou/React-Shadcn-UI-Template/README.md

 - **React** - A JavaScript library for building user interfaces.
 - **TypeScript** - A typed superset of JavaScript that compiles to plain JavaScript.
 - **Tailwind CSS** - A utility-first CSS framework.
-- **shadcn/ui** - Beautifully designed components that you can copy and paste into your apps.
+- **shadcn/ui** - Beautifully designed components you can copy and paste into your apps.
 - **React Router** - Declarative routing for React.

 ## 🚀 Getting Started